bonfire-networks/bonfire-app/docs/DEPLOY.md

 - Make sure you have erlang and elixir installed (check `Dockerfile` for what version we're currently using)

-- Run `mix deps.get --only prod` to install elixir dependencies.
+- `export WITH_DOCKER=no` and `just flavour [classic or your choice of flavour]`

-- Prepare assets with `just js-deps-get`, `just assets-prepare` and `mix phx.digest`
+- Run `just mix "deps.get --only prod"` and `just js-deps-get` to install elixir dependencies.

-- Run `mix release` to create an elixir release.
+- Run `just rel-build` to create an elixir release.
 This will create an executable in your `_build/prod/rel/bonfire` directory.
 We will be using the `bin/bonfire` executable from here on.

 #### C-2.
 Running the release